3 Canadian Stocks Billionaires Are Buying in Bulk

 In fact, I’ve counted a dozen billionaires with large stakes in CNR stock, though there are plenty more out there as well (and thousands of 13-F filings to look through).

 Despite recent dips from trade headwinds and execution hiccups, Canadian National is a top rail operator worth considering.
-This company’s network is vast spanning the whole of North America, with the company hauling everything from grain to intermodal freight with unmatched efficiency.
+This company’s network is vast, spanning the whole of North America, hauling everything from grain to intermodal freight with unmatched efficiency.
 Thus, for investors looking to benefit from broad-based North American economic growth, CNR stock is one of the best ways to do so.

 Importantly, this is also a top dividend stock worth considering.
 With nearly three decades of consecutive annual dividend hikes (with a current yield that’s now around 0.5%), there’s both a growth and yield component to consider.